cruelcodes/cruelcodes/README.md

 # Hi there!
 I'm Ankit Prasad

 ## About Me
 I'm a passionate developer on a journey to build cool things with code!
-I studied at Dr. B R Ambedkar National Institute of Technology, Jalandhar (NIT Jalandhar), where I discovered my love for programming and problem-solving.
+I'm currently studying at Dr. B R Ambedkar National Institute of Technology, Jalandhar (NIT Jalandhar), where I discovered my love for programming and problem-solving.
 From tinkering with simple scripts to working on full-fledged projects, I’ve always been fascinated by the power of technology to bring ideas to life.

 ## Why I Love Developing
 - **Problem Solving:** Coding allows me to challenge myself with puzzles and problems that require both creativity and logic.